-“It’s a whole new world underwater, and it makes you realise how much of the world you’ve not seen,” he says and likens it to a state of trance.
+“It’s a whole different world underwater, and it makes you realise how much of the world you’ve not seen,” he says and likens it to a state of trance.
 “Seeing so much diversity up close is meditative and hypnotic, to say the least,” Sheth adds.
-As he speaks with wonder and amazement, Sheth struggles to encapsulate his experience of over a decade in measured words.
+As he speaks with wonder and amazement, he struggles to encapsulate his experience of over a decade in measured words.

-However, his favourite remains the one closest to home.
-“Indian Ocean and the Maldives have been the most magical so far.
+However, his favourite waters remains the one closest to home.
+“Indian Ocean and the stretch around Maldives have been the most magical so far.
 I realised that I don’t have to go too far for a dive and can take a quick trip over the weekends,” he says.
 With these short trips, Sheth is certainly going to complete his 1,000th dive much earlier than a deadline he had set for himself, of 20 years.

 Sheth gets excited when he recalls several anecdotes from the 100 dives he’s been on.
 He has fed sharks in the dark, played with turtles, swum with the dancing Giant Manta Rays, the Stingrays and seen Eagle Rays flying.
 For the next 900 that he hopes to complete, Sheth anticipates the whole shebang.
 While he can’t wait to explore the magic in the waters of the Central and South Pacific, the African Islands, the Red Sea and the North and Eastern Australian coast, he is also planning to go underwater, freestyle.
 “Freediving is an art — you wear a wet suit and [oxygen] mask, and go straight down to explore,” Sheth says and confesses, “I want to become a diving instructor someday.”

-You could very well find him in one of the remote coasts of the world some day, teaching enthusiasts like himself the art of diving, and later plunging in for a dive himself, into the world where his heart belongs.
+You may find him in one of the remote coasts of the world some day, teaching enthusiasts like himself the art of diving, and later plunging in for a dive himself, into the world where his heart belongs.